lethangomes/AI-Textbook-Capstone/2025-11-01-78-TeamCharter.md

 State how decisions are made (e.g., consent/majority), quorum, tie-break rules, and which decisions need instructor/partner input.

+Before making a decision that affects only one other group members work, they should contact that group member and discuss the decision.
+Only go forward once both of you agree on direction.

+If the decision would have an impact on multiple group members work, or the app as a whole it should be brought up at the next meeting for a full discussion with the group.
+Majority vote is needed to move forward with the issue.
+Project mentor should be involved in these decisions, and may vote as well.
+If there is a tie, reconvene after at least 24 hours to vote again.
+If no consensus is reached after 2 votes, project mentor breaks the tie.

 ## Meeting Cadence & Tools

 List recurring meetings (purpose, length, when/where), required tools (repo, tracker, chat, CI), and response-time expectations.